About

 I read the parenting books.
 I tested the budgeting apps.
 I tried the morning routines.
 I compared the savings accounts.
 I set up the smart home stuff.
 I made the spreadsheets.
 I did the math on 529 plans at 2am while my kid screamed about a sock.

 And then I thought: why am I the only one doing this research?
-There are millions of dads out there making the same decisions, Googling the same questions, and getting the same garbage results from sites that have never changed a diaper.
+There are millions of dads out there making the same decisions, Googling the same questions, and getting the same results from sites that have never changed a diaper.

 That's Dadzilluh.